 - If using alternate meter check that meter can be used with the subfloor material in question.

 Test sub-floor in multiple locations, with an appropriate wood moisture meter, it's recommended to test 20 location per 1000 square feet and average the results.
-Moisture readings must not exceed 12%. - Higher readings indicate a moisture concern that needs to be addressed before installation can begin. - Do not install this flooring over plywood underlayment attached to concrete, unless it is known that an appropriate moisture barrier has been installed. - For your protection, documenting and saving the test results is recommended.
+Moisture readings must not exceed 12%. - Higher readings indicate a moisture concern that needs to be addressed before installation can begin. - For future reference, documenting and saving the test results is recommended.